-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Over-the-counter (OTC) items See Over-the-Counter (OTC) section in the benefits chart in Chapter 4 for benefit details.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. √ Private room in a hospital.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Private room in a hospital.
 Covered only when medically necessary.
-Reversal of sterilization procedures and/or non-prescription contraceptive supplies. √ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
-Routine dental care, such as cleanings, fillings or dentures.
-See Dental Services section in the benefits chart in Chapter 4 for benefit details.
-Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
+Reversal of sterilization procedures and/or non-prescription contraceptive supplies. ✓ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
+Routine dental care, such as cleanings, fillings or dentures. √ Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
 Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
-Additional vision benefits are included with your plan.
-See Vision Care section in the benefits chart in Chapter 4 for benefit details.
 Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+Routine hearing exams, hearing aids, or exams to fit hearing aids. ✓ Services considered not reasonable and necessary, according to Original Medicare standards √